afroisalreadyinu/practical-ansible-intro/readme.md

 # A Practical Guide to Ansible

-Why another Ansible guide?
-Because Ansible is a great tool, but the existing tutorials overcomplicate the matters.
+Ansible is a great tool that can be used for the orchestration of server clusters of all sizes, from a single computer to a huge farm.
 While trying to pick up Ansible for provisioning servers for various side projects, I ran into a number of issues that were not covered to sufficient detail by other online tutorials.
-The aim of this tutorial is to serve as a roadmap to programmers who want to be productive in Ansible quickly, avoiding certain pitfalls.
+The aim of this tutorial is to serve as a roadmap to programmers who want to understand the central concepts and be productive in Ansible quickly, while avoiding such pitfalls.

 ## What is Ansible?